Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 Thank you, sir.

-I think in a way it's almost insulting their principles, being uh because they're being told to abandon them and vote for candidates in the party that they don't support, just so they can prop up a Republican and a Republican party that many of them really are not happy with.
+I think in a way it's almost insulting their principles because they're being told to abandon them and vote for candidates in a party that they don't support, just so they can prop up a Republican and a Republican Party that many of them really are not happy with.

 And it wouldn't even need to be someone who's in the running, but just someone who they believe in as a conservative.

-Um there's one name I would suggest, and uh actually he's a Democrat, but he's more conservative, and that would be Zell Miller.
+There's one name I would suggest, and actually he's a Democrat, but he's more conservative, and that would be Zell Miller.

-My reason for suggesting him would be because number one, he spoke at the Republican convention during uh George Bush's nomination, and really basically separated from his party.
+My reason for suggesting him would be because, number one, he spoke at the Republican convention during George Bush's nomination and really basically separated from his party.

 He is regarded as a conservative.